rizome-dev/rizome/README.md

 ##### Default Providers

-The following providers are included by default (manageable via `rizome setup`):
+The following providers are included by default (manageable via `rizome init`):

 - `CLAUDE` - Claude Code and Claude API
 - `QWEN` - Qwen Code and Qwen models